Vitorbogo/8-queen/README.md

 O valor de fitness, o número de conflitos esperado para o problema

 E se a solução encontrada é ótima (fitness igual a 1).

+___

+# Eight Queens Problem Solver
+This repository contains a Python program that solves the Eight Queens problem in chess.
+The program utilizes a genetic algorithm to find a valid arrangement of the queens on the chessboard, ensuring that they do not attack each other horizontally, vertically, or diagonally.
+The implementation is flexible and allows for adjusting the algorithm's parameters to solve the problem for different board sizes.

+# Code Explanation

+# Declarations
+In the first part of the code, the following variables are defined through user input: N, population_size, num_generations, crossover_rate, and mutation_rate.

+N determines the size of the chessboard, with a minimum size of 4.
+If no input is provided, the default size is set to 8, which represents the standard chessboard size.

+# create_population
+The create_population function generates an initial population of random board configurations.
+It creates a list of boards, where each board is a permutation of the numbers from 0 to board_size.

+# calculate_fitness
+The calculate_fitness function takes a board as input and calculates its fitness, which represents how good the board is in solving the Eight Queens problem.
+It checks for conflicts between the queens on the board by iterating through each queen.
+The fitness value is determined by the number of conflicts: the fewer the conflicts, the higher the fitness.

+# select_parents
+The select_parents function receives a population of boards and a desired number of parents for selection.
+It implements the biased roulette technique to select the parents.
+The selection probability is proportional to the fitness of each individual, ensuring a higher chance of selecting fitter boards.

+# crossover
+The crossover function takes two parent boards and performs the crossover process between them.
+It randomly selects a crossover point on the board and creates two children by combining the parent's sections before and after the crossover point.

+# mutate
+The mutate function applies a random mutation to a board based on the provided mutation rate.
+It swaps two positions on the board randomly.
+The mutation rate determines the probability of a mutation occurring in a board.

+# genetic_algorithm
+The genetic_algorithm function implements the genetic algorithm to solve the Eight Queens problem.
+It generates an initial population of random boards and iteratively selects parents, performs crossover, and applies mutation to create new generations.
+This process continues for a defined number of generations.
+The best board with the highest fitness value is considered the solution.

+# print_board
+The print_board function visually displays the resulting board, representing the best solution found.

+# Usage
+To run the program, make sure you have Python installed.
+Simply execute the main.py file and follow the prompts to provide the required parameters.
+The program will output the best solution found, along with the fitness value and the number of conflicts.

+Feel free to adjust the algorithm parameters and try different board sizes to solve the Eight Queens problem!